AskBid/cardano-notes/README.md

 # cardano-notes
-notes are in teh wiki
+notes are in the wiki